PhalakshaCG/dApp-404/README.md

 # dApp-404
-dApp for ETH hackathon by !404
+dApp for decentralised authentic news using polygon blockchain, RactJS, React Native, NodeJS and web3.js by team !404

-_private repository for News dApp_